squaregoldfish/infrastructure/devops/roles/icos.jarservice/README.md

 This role wraps a Java application consisting of a single jar file running as a systemd service.

-It's meant to be used with ansible's 'include_role' directive, like this:
+To use it you must first set up some variables and then use ansibles 'include_role' directive, like this:

 	- name: Run the jarservice role
 	  include_role: